 |PODS is proud to serve the men and women who serve our country.
 Active, Retired, and Veteran members of the military receive a 10% PODS military discount.
 For PPM/DITY moves or storage during deployments, call 866-556-9574.|

-For many people, news of a military transfer to Oahu, Hawaii, can seem like you’ve won the lottery or a spot on “Island Life,” one of those HGTV shows where your home is filled with island breezes and surrounded by a tropical landscape with beautiful vistas and colorful sunsets.
+For many people, getting the news that you’re undertaking a PCS to Hawaii (specifically, Oahu, Maui, and the Big Island), can seem like you’ve won the lottery or a spot on “Island Life,” one of those HGTV shows where your home is filled with island breezes and surrounded by a tropical landscape with beautiful vistas and colorful sunsets.
 The future seems blissful and peaceful.

 But back up a bit in that glorious scene — first, you need to actually move there!
 Sure, Hawaiian moves happen daily, but when it comes to PCS moves, each step is a deliberate one that requires paperwork, a lot of planning, and helpful moving experts.
 If you are in the military and moving to Oahu, preparation is key, so you can ultimately enjoy arriving, living, and experiencing all the island has to offer.
 Consider the following military moving tips to prepare for your upcoming move.

 PCS to Hawaii FAQ

 A. PCS means “permanent change of station”, meaning the military assigned an armed-service member a new duty station.
 So, a PCS to Hawaii means that you will be living and working at base in Hawaii.

 Q. How do I PCS my dog to Hawaii?

 A. All dogs and cats are subject to Hawaii’s animal quarantine law.
 Hawaii is rabies-free, and this law intends to keep it that way.
 Select animals may qualify for a five-day-or-less program, and others may be subject to a 120-day quarantine.
 You can learn more here: https://hdoa.hawaii.gov/ai/aqs/aqs-info/